m0smith/crossfire/notes.md

 The game is divided into rounds in which each active player takes a turn.
 Players my become inactive by losing.
 Once only one player is active, the game is over.

-A turn consists of a looop the following steps:
+A turn consists of a looop the following steps until the game is over:

 1. Send a `take-turn` message to the current active player.
 2. Player sends the `take-turn-response` to the engine.
 3. Engine updates world state
     * Validate the turn response
     * Update the opponent board
+    * Update opponent status
+    * Assign current player
+    * Test for end of game
 4. Engine sends `update-state` to all players

 ## Actors

-* Player
+* Player: both player and opponent
 * Engine

 ## Messages